 Support Market Black-Owned Businesses during Black History Month

 February is Black History Month!
 As we celebrate and uplift the history of Black Americans, we invite you to explore the Black-owned businesses that call Pike Place Market home.
-These businesses offer a diverse collection of products, ranging from art and books to scratch-blended juices, hot sauces and more!
+These businesses offer a diverse collection of products, ranging from art and books to desserts, hot sauces, and more!

-The Market has always been a place where so many come to sell goods and welcomed millions of people from all over the world.
-Find a list of Black-owned businesses in the Market below and ways you can support them.
+The Market has always been a place where so many come to sell goods and welcome millions of people from all over the world.
+Find a list of Black-owned businesses in the Market below and ways to support them.

 Foods + Farmers